 90% of cases (i.e., 90% sensitivity), then this sample size will provide over 90% power to detect a positivity rate in controls of 74% or lower.
 Given the exploratory nature of this study, a formal adjustment for multiple statistical comparisons is not planned; however, significance levels will be interpreted cautiously.

 EDRN Orientation Meeting 2016 The In-person EDRN Orientation Meeting will take place Wednesday, October 19-Friday, October 21, 2016 in Bethesda, MD.
-More information such as meeting registration and hotel reservations will be sent to new/continuing EDRN members soon.
+More information such as meeting registration and hotel reservations can be found here.